Student Resources & Tools

 If you have questions during the application process, feel free to refer to the CRC Certification Guide or contact us.
 We are happy to answer your questions.

-Where does the CRC Exam come from?
-CRCC Role and Function Study.
+Firstly, where does the CRC Exam come from?
+In short, the CRCC Job Task Analysis (JTA).

-The Commission for Rehabilitation Counselor Certification (CRCC) conducts a role and function study approximately every 5 years.
-These studies identify the tasks and work activities performed, the context in which those activities are carried out, and the competencies (knowledge areas, skills, and abilities) required to successfully perform an entry-level job in the field of rehabilitation counseling.
+The Commission for Rehabilitation Counselor Certification (CRCC) conducts a Job Task Analysis study approximately every 5 years.
+Formerly known as Role and Function Studies, the JTA identify the tasks and work activities performed, the context in which those activities are carried out, and the competencies (knowledge areas, skills, and abilities) required to successfully perform an entry-level job in the field of rehabilitation counseling.

 It is recommended to study for at least twelve weeks prior to taking the CRC exam.